sinanuozdemir/sfdat22/hw/HW1-README.md

 It is designed to be similar to an in-class lab.
 ##Steps to complete the homework

-* There is a new HW folder in the [repository](http://github.com/sinanuozdemir/SF_DAT_17/tree/master/hw).
+* There is a new HW folder in the [repository](https://github.com/sinanuozdemir/sfdat22/tree/master/hw/data).
 Please take the hw1.py file and copy it into your **own** SF\_DAT\_22\_WORK repository.
 	* You may place it in the root or in another subdirectory.
 Your choice.
 As long as we can easily find it.
 * Complete the homework by writing in the code where directed.
-Use the spyder console to check answers along the way.
 	* The questions are very similar to lab questions
 * Once complete, please remeber to *push* all commits to Guthub (or else the graders can't see it!)
 	* Refer to the github tutorial for more help in this area
+* Submit your homework link via the [google homework form] (https://docs.google.com/forms/d/1pO-lyciINzJGrdjJvJ8voWcMtLL2ZLR3zEBo4e4_Ohk/viewform).